The world's largest website

 ROBOT WELDED FRAME, WITHOUT MOST WELDS REQUIRING WELD REWORK.

-OVERSIZE MIG WIRES WILL NOT ALLOW THE USE OF SPRAY
+WHEN OVERSIZE MIG WIRES ARE UTILIZED, THESE WIRES WILL OFTEN NOT ALLOW THE USE OF THE HIGH ENERGY SPRAY

 THE GLOBULAR TRANSFER MODE.
 GLOBULAR WELD TRANSFER WAS VERY COMMON AT

-FORD, GM, DANA, TOWER AND CHRYSLER PLANTS.
+FORD, GM, DANA, TOWER AND MOST CHRYSLER PLANTS.
 THE GLOBULAR MIG WELDS WILL

 TYPICALLY LACK WELD FUSION, CAUSE EXCESS SPATTER AND CAUSE CONTACT TIP